stephenjsweeney/waterCloset/README.md

 * [J] - Interact
 * [Space] - Create clone and reset
 * [Backspace] - Restart stage

+## Save data
+Save game data is stored in ~/.local/share/wc.
+If the game crashes on start up, try deleting the game.json and config.json files and trying again.
+This may happen from time to time until the game reaches v1.0.

 ## Licenses
 ### Source code